Fl0W97/ci-c5-housing-market-prices/DEPLOYMENT.md

 # Deployment

 ## Heroku
+The site was deployed to a Heroku page using a GitHub repository for data storage.

 * The [App live link](https://analyse-predict-house-market-5a00f7807683.herokuapp.com/)
-* The project was deployed to Heroku using the following steps.
+* The project is stored on [GitHub](https://github.com/Fl0W97/ci-c5-housing-market-prices)

 ## Preparation

 Make sure that the following files are created in the project environment before connect it with Heroku:

-* setup.sh
+### setup.sh
     mkdir -p ~/.streamlit/
     echo "\
     [server]\n\